 The Equity Incentive Plan provides that the Board may grant Options.
 Any Options granted under the Equity Incentive Plan will have a maximum term of 10 years and will be exercisable at a price not less than the volume weighted-average trading price of the Units for the five trading days immediately preceding such date on the TSX.
-Initially, Options will be time-vested 25% annually over four years, subject to the right of the Board to determine at the time of grant that a particular Option will be exercisable in whole or in part on a different date and to determine at any time after the time of grant that a particular Option will be exercisable in whole or in part on an earlier date for any reason.
+Initially, Options will be time-vested 25% annually over four years, subject to the right of the Board to determine at the time of grant that a particular Option will be exercisable in whole or in part on an earlier date for any reason.
 In addition, vesting of Options may be subject to performance tests at the discretion of the Board.